UthsavShetty/Stock-Price-Prediction/README.md

 - Now comes the fun part of testing the model using Data Visualization.
 - For this, firstly I had to install Apache Zookeeper and Apache Kafka.

-#### ***What is Apache Zookeeper?***
-***ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
-All of these kinds of services are used in some form or another by distributed applications.
-Each time they are implemented there is a lot of work that goes into fixing the bugs and race conditions that are inevitable.
-Because of the difficulty of implementing these kinds of services, applications initially usually skimp on them, which make them brittle in the presence of change and difficult to manage.
-Even when done correctly, different implementations of these services lead to management complexity when the applications are deployed.***

-#### ***What is Apache Kafka?***
-***Apache Kafka is a distributed publish-subscribe messaging system and a robust queue that can handle a high volume of data and enables you to pass messages from one end-point to another.
-Kafka is suitable for both offline and online message consumption.
-Kafka messages are persisted on the disk and replicated within the cluster to prevent data loss.
-Kafka is built on top of the ZooKeeper synchronization service.
-It integrates very well with Apache Storm and Spark for real-time streaming data analysis.***

 - To display the prediction in real time, we first need to start the Zookeeper server and then start the Kafka server.
 - I created the Producer and Consumer scripts in Python3 and ran them through Flask app.

-#### ***What is Flask?***
-***Flask is a web application framework written in Python.
-Flask is based on the Werkzeug WSGI toolkit and Jinja2 template engine.
-The Flask framework uses Werkzeug as one of its bases.
-Werkzeug is a WSGI toolkit, which implements requests, response objects, and other utility functions.
-This enables building a web framework on top of it.
-Web Server Gateway Interface (WSGI ) is a specification for a universal interface between the web server and the web applications.
-It has been adopted as a standard for Python web application development.
-Jinja2 is a popular templating engine for Python.
-A web templating system combines a template with a certain data source to render dynamic web pages.***

 - Finally, to display the graph I used Highcharts JS in my HTML file and styled it through CSS.

-#

 ## Setup to run the project
 ### Step 1: